spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 To start a local deployment, in your Unity Editor, select **SpatialOS** > **Local Launch**.

-This starts a local version of the SpatialOS Runtime on your development machine together with all server-workers specified in the launch configuration you used.
+This starts a local version of the SpatialOS Runtime on your development machine together with all server-workers specified in the launch configuration you selected.

 <%(Callout message="Its done when you see the following message in the console window which opens:<br/><br/>```SpatialOS ready.
 Access the Inspector at https://localhost:21000/inspector```")%>

 > **Note:** You can only have one instance of a local deployment running at any given time.
+If you already have one instance running, you may see an error like: `listen tcp :22000: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.`

 ### Start a standalone client worker

 The GDK provides tooling for starting client workers from the Unity Editor.

 First, ensure that you have built the worker by selecting **SpatialOS** > **Build for local** > **UnityClient**.
 This may take a few minutes depending on the size of your Unity project.

-Then, in your Unity Editor,  select **SpatialOS** > **Launch standalone client**.
+Then, select **SpatialOS** > **Launch standalone client** to launch the built out client.

 ## Cloud deployment